Inspire your church to learn about and give to North American Missions any time of year.

 Free offering envelopes, posters and prayer guides are mailed annually to churches from the WMU/convention offices in January.
 For contact information for your state, click here.
 Offering envelopes are also available for purchase through Lifeway at www.Lifeway.com/envelopes.

-A planning guide with DVD/CD ROM is mailed annually by the North American Mission Board to each church.
-If you would like a copy and have not received it by January 15, please email email@example.com or call 800.634.2462.
+A planning guide is mailed annually by the North American Mission Board to each church.
+If you would like a copy and have not received it by January 15, please email [email protected] or call 800.634.2462.

-Videos, digital and printable resources are available online at NAMB.net/offering-resources
+Videos, digital and printable resources are available online at AnnieArmstrong.com

 Every dollar given goes to train and resource thousands of missionaries involved in church planting and compassion ministries who share the life-transforming gospel of Jesus Christ across the United States, Canada and their territories.